 “I’m using a compact point and shoot digital camera and i would like to ask it is worth it to upgrade to a DSLR camera?
 How huge a difference do DSLR cameras make compared to compact point and shoot digital camera?”

 Thanks for the question – I’ll attempt to keep my answer brief and not too technical.
 This is a question that I’m regularly asked, increasingly so as the price of DSLRs have dropped and become much more in the reach of the average digital photographer’s budget.

-Let me declare up front that I own both a Point and Shoot digital camera (a Fujifilm FinePix F30) and a DSLR (a Canon EOS 5D).
+Let me declare up front that I own both a Point and Shoot digital camera (a Fujifilm FinePix F30) and a DSLR (a Canon EOS 5D Mark IV).
 I like having both because I do feel they compliment each other and are each suited for different situations.
 My preference in terms of quality of shots is with the DSLR but for convenience the point and shoot sometimes wins out.

 I also want to say up front that the digital camera industry is constantly evolving and changing.
 The lines between DSLRs and point and shoots are blurring (or at least this seems to be the intention of manufacturers).
 What I write below unfortunately will have elements of generalizations in it as I classify hundreds of cameras (each with their own distinctive features) into two camps.

 Before I get into the Pros and Cons of DSLRs vs Point and Shoot digital cameras I want to address a common misconception that I regularly hear among digital camera owners – that a cameras megapixel rating is the main thing to consider when determining a camera’s quality.